A Simple Guide to Meditation

 Physical health benefits:

 Stress impacts your body physically.
-“Chronic spikes in stress hormones can lead to an increase in blood pressure, heart rate, and cholesterol levels, disrupting immunity, energy levels, and sleep.”
+According to Headspace, “chronic spikes in stress hormones can lead to an increase in blood pressure, heart rate, and cholesterol levels, disrupting immunity, energy levels, and sleep.”
 Disrupted sleep and insomnia is a condition that many people experience due to stress.
 Sleep Review magazine recently shared the benefits of a new holistic approach to treat insomnia that deals with a new developed software as treatment.
 Practicing meditation is also a holistic approach where the body and mind are relaxed causing the body to stop releasing stress hormones (epinephrine and cortisol).

 There are many ways to start meditating and there are many apps and (free) resources that can help guide you.
 The following steps take an approach to mindfulness meditation.
 It is meant to focus on the breath and anchor yourself in the present.

 Step 1: Sit or lay in a comfortable position